flyingstick22/electricity-saver-I/README.md

 ## The beginning

 Shelly relay needs to be installed first.
 In most countries 230 V installation belongs to professional so follow your country rules here.
 As soon as Shelly is up and running connect the relay to your home router with Ethernet cable or using WiFi.
-You'll also need a computer (python installed) that can run those scripts.
+You'll also need a computer that can run those scripts.
 It can be, for example, Rasperry PI, desktop PC or normal laptop.
 Important is that computer is operating in the same home network with Shelly.
+You have to also install Python and following packages; panda, schedule, entsoe-py.

 ## Code modifications